fbpx

 About Teri

 Teri began as the Youth Services Coordinator for the Montrose Office in August 2017.
 She holds a Master of Arts degree in education and counseling from Chadron State College and a Bachelor of Sciences degree in communications from the University of Wyoming.
-In 2016, Teri retired from her career in education, with over 30 years of experience.
-She now works in her dream job which has been to work for a hospice organization.
-She uses strengths oriented, solution-focused, mindfulness, play, and expressive arts approaches to come alongside grieving children and teens to support them in their mourning process.
-Teri finds fulfillment in offering individual counseling, telehealth counseling, school grief groups, and family groups and support.
+She uses strengths-oriented, solution-focused, mindfulness, play, and expressive arts approaches to come alongside grieving children and teens to support them in their mourning process.

 Grief in Children